canonical/sphinx-docs-starter-pack/docs/how-to/set-up-sitemaps.rst

 Create a ``robots.txt`` file in the same directory as the configuration file.

 If necessary, block any paths you don't want crawled.
-Google describes how to do this in `How to write and submit a robost.txt file
+Google describes how to do this in `How to write and submit a robots.txt file
 <https://developers.google.com/crawling/docs/robots-txt/create-robots-txt#create_rules>`__.

 At the end of ``robots.txt``, point to the future path of ``sitemapindex.xml``: